 Lyft and Uber Accidents in Colorado

 The popularity of ride-share services across the United States is exploding.
 As an example, Colorado’s Uber activity among business travel customers witnessed an astonishing growth of 337 percent in 2015 alone.
 The concept of offering consumers the freedom and ease to call for a driver and vehicle at a moment’s notice has gained a widespread following, even in the face of troubling questions about the business model itself and the ability to assign liability should an accident occur.
-Attorney Jeremy Rosenthal understands the complexities that can plague Lyft and Uber accident scenarios and stands prepared to help victims secure the financial compensation and sense of accountability they deserve.
+Denver car accident attorney, Jeremy Rosenthal, understands the complexities that can plague Lyft and Uber accident scenarios and stands prepared to help victims secure the financial compensation and sense of accountability they deserve.

 Circumstances in Which a Lyft or Uber Accident Claim May Arise

 It is important to note that it is not only those hiring ride-share vehicles who are vulnerable to serious injury and even worse.
 Pedestrians, bystanders, and other drivers on the roads are susceptible to accidents involving Lyft and Uber cars.
 Just as with all types of crashes, the possible list of causes underlying ride-share collisions is extremely lengthy, and may include: